MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/optical.md

 * Click [yes](../assets/img/tutorials/optical/exit.GIF) to exit the microscope system and retract the head
 * [Switch](../assets/img/tutorials/optical/switch.JPG) the microscope [off](../assets/img/tutorials/optical/status-off.JPG)
 * Log out of Windows
-* Place the [dust cover](../assets/img/tutorials/optical/cover.JPG) over the microscope
+* Place the [dust cover](../assets/img/tutorials/optical/cover.JPG) on the microscope

 <a name="materials"></a>
 ### Compatible materials and sample prep:

 * Materials should be non-hazardous and safe to handle in the Breakerspace
-* Any liquids should be contained so they do not spill on the stage
+* Any liquids should be contained so they do not spill on the [stage](../assets/img/tutorials/optical/stage.JPG)
 * Loading capacity of the stage is 5 kg

 <a name="sample-prep"></a>
 #### Sample Prep:

 The instrument has no particular sample prep requirements.
 As long as a sample is non-hazardous and safe to handle, weighs less than 5 kg, is not so tall as to prevent achieving focus, and can be place under observation without contaminating the microscope (ie spilling), it is possible to observe on the microscope.
-However, additional care in sample preparation may improve imaging results, depending on sample type and characterization goals.
+However, additional care in sample preparation (ie. careful slicing with a sharp blade) may improve imaging results, depending on sample material and characterization goals.

 <a name="details"></a>
 ### Detailed operating instructions: